 For more information we refer to the ATBDs mentioned in the references section.

-Data were downloaded in hdf5 file format with 1/112° grid cell resolution, organized in tiles of 10° latitude x 10° longitude.
-Data were block-averaged onto a 0.5° x 0.5° plate carree grid.
+Data were downloaded in netCDF file format with 1/112° grid cell resolution and global coverage.
+This data are available at ICDC on request.
+For the main data set offered here, we block-averaged the data onto a 0.5° x 0.5° plate carree grid.
 Data are available for the latitude range 70°S to 80°N. Note, however, that limited solar illumination reduces the maximum northern latitude to smaller values during winter.

 Last update of the data set at ICDC: November 16, 2018.